-The last stage after the optimization and the transition stage is seen to be the green end stage where steel can be produced at or near zero emissions.
+After the optimization and the transition stage, the last stage is seen to be the green end stage where steel can be produced at or near-zero emissions.
 Currently, the steel industry is still in the optimization stage, but steps have already been taken towards the next phase.
-However, much needs to change for it to be possible to achieve the green end stage.
+However, much needs to change for it to be possible to achieve the green end-stage.
 This would require, for example, the development and later introduction of new technologies as well as renewable electricity that is affordable and thus would encourage steelmakers to retire their existing blast furnaces (Ellis & Bao 2020).
+ArcSpec system has been proven to increase the efficiency of the EAF process further accelerating this development.
+Read more here!

 In order for the steel industry to be able to meet its global energy and environmental targets, emissions must be reduced at least 50% by 2050.
 After reaching this step, efforts must be made to continuously reduce emissions towards zero emissions.